danielwind/EhCache-Effective-Caching/README.md

-#EhCache How To: Effective Caching
+#EhCache Effective Caching: How To

 ##Book Source Code